 — is identical for each exam level.
 However, you will be presented with different types of questions about this content:

 - Level I exam questions typically test your knowledge of the ethical and professional standards.

 - Level II exam questions test how you apply those standards to situations analysts face.

 - Level III exam questions test how you apply the standards in a portfolio management and compliance context.

 The exam formats change along with the learning focus at each level — from multiple choice for Level I, to item set for Level II, and to essay questions and item set for Level III.
 Select your exam level below to get the details.

-- Stems using sentence completion with three unique choices
+- Sentence completion with three unique choices

-- Stems phrased as questions with three unique choices
+- Questions with three unique choices

-Example 1 (Stem using sentence completion)
+Example 1 (Sentence completion)

 An analyst suspects that a particular company’s U.S. GAAP financial statements may require adjustment because the company uses take-or-pay contracts.
 The most likely effect of the appropriate adjustments would be to increase that company’s